Antriksh2113/AI-Email-Improver/README.md

   * You can get your token from: https://huggingface.co/settings/tokens

 5. Run the Backend
+* cd backend
-* uvicorn backend.app:app --reload --port 8000
+* uvicorn app:app --reload
 * This will start the FastAPI server with CORS enabled.

 6. Run the Frontend
+* cd frontend
-* streamlit run frontend/app.py
+* streamlit run app.py
 * Streamlit UI will open in your browser at: http://localhost:8501

 ## 🧠 How It Works